rockettheme/docs/Docs/magento/basic/cache.md

 #### Flush Javascript/CSS Cache

 This option involves a lot of the page styling cache and can be flushed when you are making updates.
-It's not needed regularly, but it's best to do if you want to see any recent changes.
+It is not needed regularly, but it is best to do if you want to see any recent changes.

 Flat Catalog Data
 -----